 This will give you an idea of how much it costs each month to run your freelancing business.

 Always aim to make more income than your monthly expenses each month.

 2. Use an Online Money Management Tool

 Here’s where you can stop using a spreadsheet to track your money (like I promised).

-Link your business checking, savings, and PayPal accounts to Mint and it tracks all your expenses in a read-only format (transactions cannot be made through Mint).
+Link your business checking, savings, and PayPal accounts and track all your expenses.

 Get Your Business On A Budget